 Understanding the dynamics of Your property is important

-It is important if you are a homeowners to have a better understanding of why rainfall can cause these types of backups.
+It is important if you are a homeowners to have a better understanding of why rainfall can cause these types of, and other heavy rainfall sewer problems.
 Rainfall, mixed with additional factors that are taking place in the neighborhood, can lead to many unfortunate consequences.
 One issue is if your home is positioned in an area that once had a significant amount of grass, but is now replaced with pavement.
 This creates an area can potentially face major problems when heavy rainfall occurs.

 Recently in NYC, and around the country, excess areas of asphalt and concrete are being replaced.
 These new areas of greenery are referred to a green fields.
 These can even include rooftop gardens, and specialized pits along the curb known as bioswales or rain gardens.

 A sewer system is designed to handle any amount of water that has already been established in advance.
 This is based upon the number of plumbing fixtures, and the expected load from storm water.
 When an area is pounded with heavy rainfall it places added pressure on your sewer system, and the public sewer system as well.
 These are the times that heavy rainfall sewer problems will most likely occur.

 If wastewater is not properly removed from your home, the excess amount of water will seek an outlet inside your home itself.
 A sewer surcharge is when the flow of waste water in the public sewer rises above a load it can handle.
 Then waste water will make its way into the streets, basements, bathtubs, and other drains in the home.
 Always remember that water seeks the lowest point to escape; typically your basement.

 Can Heavy Rainfall Sewer Problems Be Dangerous?